ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 `--client-key KEY`
 :    The filepath for the corresponding client key that is used to connect to the remote logging service.

-`--cluster CLUSTER`, `-c CLUSTER`
-:    Specify the cluster name or ID.

 `--policy POLICY`
 :    Specify the audit policy type.
 Accepted values: `default`, `verbose`